 Today you can see the remains of Herodes palaces and the fortifications on the mountain, the water pits and the Roman camps around the mountain.

 The Site Today

 Read a bit on the site before you visit. visit the Museum before climbing up.
 It will let you really understand the site and the story.
 Don’t do those sunrise tours.
 You came to this site for the story, you can see a sunrise in the desert tomorrow.

 Not Just Warfare

 People tend to focus on the last stand of Masada.
-They forget it used to be a luxury palace for King Herod before.
-The compound is full of delicate artwork, bathhouses, palaces and even swimming pools!
+They forget it used to be a luxury palace for king Herod before.
+The compound is full with delicate art work, bathhouses, palaces and even swimming pools!

 bathhouses?
 Swimming pools?
 On a mountain in the middle of the desert?!?!

 Masada used to had a very sophisticated water system which allowed all this luxury.
 There are 11 huge water pits and water channel which leads rain water to those pits.
 Some pits were inside the fortress and some were on its slopes.

 The most beautiful place on the mountain and what gives Masada it distinct look.
 It was built on 3 terraces one above each other and used to have living quarters on the top and bathhouse on the bottom. it is also one of the places with the most amazing views.
 Still, many travelers miss this spot.

 The main entrance and museum compound.
 This entrance is on road 90 the road that goes north to south along the Dead Sea.
 It’s a big compound with restaurants, the cable car and a museum.